markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 4: Building a reproducible ML pipeline

+- How to transform your jupyter notebook into production ready code
+	- Different ways utiised in the

  in Section 4 you will learn how to write production code to deploy a machine learning model for data scientists.

-This mean how to transform your Jupiter notebooks into production ready code go that is testable tractable
+This mean how to transform your Jupiter notebooks into production ready code go that is testable tractable and reproducible.

-and reproducible.

 You will learn the different ways available unused in the industry.